-The brain contains many neurotransmitters that trigger or inhibit specific reactions in the body.
+The brain produces and responds to many neurotransmitters that trigger or inhibit specific reactions in the body.
 GABA calms the nervous system by preventing the transmission of certain signals.

 GABA is present in plants, animals, and microorganisms.
-The human body produces it, and it is present in some foods.
-Medicines and supplements aim to boost it.
+The human body produces it, and some foods may provide components that the body uses to produce GABA.

 In this article, we examine how increased levels of GABA may impact the brain and body and whether taking GABA supplements could have the same benefits.